GodotSteam/GodotSteam/docs/signals/screenshots.md

 ## screenshot_ready

 !!! function "screenshot_ready"
-	A screenshot successfully written or otherwise added to the library and can now be tagged.</li>
+	A screenshot successfully written or otherwise added to the library and can now be tagged.

 	**Returns:**